Pranjal6955/ClusterSight/README.md

 - Ensure backend is running on port 8080
 - Check browser console for CORS errors
 - Verify npm dependencies are installed
+- Frontend runs on port 5173 (Vite default)

 ### Connection Issues
 - Backend and frontend must run on different ports
-- CORS is pre-configured for common development ports
+- CORS is pre-configured for development ports (5173, 3000, etc.)
 - Check network connectivity between services

 ---